 ~Mary Harris, President, Sigma Tau Delta, English Honor Society and Editor, Understory:

-Since 2007, Leslie taught creative writing and computer information and office systems at the University of Alaska Anchorage.
-She has also taught for 49 Writing Center and Anchorage School District, Advanced Academy Writing Institute, Kachemak Bay Writers’ Conference, and Harvard Pilgrim Healthcare.
+In 1998, Leslie taught public health at Harvard Pilgrim Healthcare.
+In 2007, after earning her MFA, she began teaching creative writing and computer information and office systems at the University of Alaska Anchorage.
+She has also taught for 49 Writing Center and Anchorage School District, Advanced Academy Writing Institute, and Kachemak Bay Writers’ Conference.
+Now, she’s joining Write Like a Honey Badger.

 Student Feedback on online CWLAA260A: Introduction to Creative Writing: